golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-in-browser.md

 ## Prerequisites

-Before getting started, you need to install and launch the Yagna daemon in version 0.13.0+.
+Before getting started, you need to install and launch the Yagna service in version 0.13.0+.
 Note such a version is available as a `release candidate`.
 It can be installed using instructions for manual Yagna installation available [here](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors).

 In addition, you need to start Yagna with a parameter that allows you to handle REST API requests with a CORS policy.
 You can do this by running the following command: